Civlac/SRWLED-Wiki/Installing-Sound-Reactive-WLED.md

 * In a web browser you can navigate to wled at [wled.me](https://github.com/Aircoookie/WLED) and unzip into a new directory.
 * You can then 'Download' the Zip file.
 * Unzip it into a new directory.
-* If you have 'git' installed, in an appropriate directory, you can run:
+* If you have 'git' installed, once you have navigate to where you want to store your project, you can run:

     `git clone https://github.com/Aircookie/WLED.git WLED`